Erin Kunisch » Members

 Here you can find a list of all ARCTOS members and PhD students.
 In the drop-down menu you can either select the member status or the institution the member belongs to.

 Biological responses in Arctic marine fauna: life cycles, resource use, and trophic links during a period of sea ice decline.

 PhD project description:

-The overarching goal of this thesis is to investigate how organisms respond to changing environmental conditions.
+The overarching goal of my thesis is to investigate how organisms respond to changing environmental conditions.
 How important are ice-derived food sources in Arctic food webs?
-Are ice-associated amphipods always reliant on sea ice for their life history strategies?
+And how relevant are these food sources during the polar night, a time of biological activity?

 In the face of wide-scale ecosystem changes in the Arctic Ocean, it is imperative to better understand how ice-associated species may potentially adapt to variable and changing ice conditions.
 Investigating how Arctic sea ice matters biologically during this time of ecosystem change will further support what is already known about this complex polar ecosystem.

 Planned submission date: Spring 2021

 - EH Kunisch, BA Bluhm, M Daase, R Gradinger, H Hop, IA Melnikov, Ø Varpe, J Berge (2020) Pelagic occurrences of the ice amphipod Apherusa glacialis throughout the Arctic.
 Journal of plankton research 42 (1), 73-86

 - Wilson, K., Fritz, L., Kunisch, E., Chumbley, K. and Johnson, D. (2012), Effects of research disturbance on the behavior and abundance of Steller sea lions (Eumetopias jubatus) at two rookeries in Alaska.
 Marine Mammal Science, 28: E58–E74.